bryonylouise2/whiplash_definition/README.md

 			Output: GIFs of SPI during the drought period, SPI during the pluvial period, SPI change, and whiplash occurrences.

 Ex.Compare_PRISM_&_Livneh.py
+			This script to answer Reviewer Question #1: Can you evaluate whether there are notable differences in values between Livneh and PRISM using overlapping time periods?
+I'd like a bit more background to confirm the assumption that there is no influence on the  whiplash calculations between these datasets.
+			Input:  Daily precipitation data from Livneh and PRISM from 1981 to 2020.
+			Output: Two PNG files.
+1) a timeseries of a) 30-day rolling precipitation totals in mm for PRISM (blue) and Livneh (red) between 1981 and 2010, and b) the difference (PRISM - Livneh) in 30-day rolling precipitation totals in mm. and 2) a spatial plot of the average annual precipitation total in inches (1981-2020) for a) PRISM and b) Livneh.

 Ex.Event_Characteristics.py
 			This script calculates and plots on what "day" the largest area, the largest area-averaged, and the largest max SPI change occur.